paulpossart/produktiv/README.md

 ```
 #### 3. Set Up the Database

-- Install PostgreSQL
+Install PostgreSQL

-- Open a terminal and run `psql -U postgres` to open the PostgreSQL CLI as the default superuser 'postgres'
+Open a terminal and run `psql -U postgres` to open the PostgreSQL CLI as the default superuser 'postgres'
+> If the `psql` command is not recognised, enter the full path, eg (Windows):
+>
+> `"C:\Program Files\PostgreSQL\17\bin\psql.exe" -U postgres`

-- Then enter the following:
+Then enter the following:

 ```bash
 CREATE DATABASE produktiv_db;